 How to Apply:

-Please forward a current curriculum vitae, a cover letter stating interest in this position, three representative publications, and three letters of reference from individuals who can comment on the program of teaching and scholarship, as well as suitability for this position, to Mary Ellen Murray, PhD, RN, Associate Dean for Academic Affairs, UW–Madison School of Nursing, 600 Highland Ave., K6/234 CSC, Madison, WI 53792-2455 (phone: 608-263-6945; e-mail: firstname.lastname@example.org).
-Please reference PVL #77225 in the cover letter.
+Please forward a) a cover letter stating interest in this position and referencing PVL #77225, b) a current curriculum vitae, c) three representative publications, and d) three letters of reference from individuals who can comment on the program of teaching and scholarship, as well as suitability for this position, to Susan Zahner, PhD, RN, FAAN, Associate Dean for Academic Affairs, UW–Madison School of Nursing, 600 Highland Ave., K6/234 CSC, Madison, WI 53792-2455 (phone: 608-263-6945; e-mail: firstname.lastname@example.org).
 Unless confidentiality is requested in writing, information regarding the names of applicants must be released upon request.
 Finalists cannot be guaranteed confidentiality.

 The University of Wisconsin–Madison is an equal opportunity/affirmative action employer.
 We promote excellence through diversity and encourage all qualified individuals to apply.